Healthdirect Free Australian health advice you can count on.

 How do I avoid injury while swimming?

 Whenever you are near water, you are at risk of drowning.
 Alcohol can increase this risk.
-Never swim if you have consumed alcohol.
-Drinking also impairs your ability to supervise children who are in, or near, water.
+Never swim if you have been drinking alcohol.
+Drinking also impairs your ability to supervise children who are near water.

-‘Swimmer’s shoulder’ is a term to describe any injury to the shoulder that occurs because of swimming.
-You can reduce the chance of injury by learning a good stroke style and stretching before each swim.
+'Swimmer's shoulder' describes any injury to the shoulder due to swimming.
+You can lower the chance of injury by learning a good stroke style.
+You should also start each swim gently and gradually increase the effort you are making.
+Slowly build up how far you swim.

 Ocean safety